LSI-UniKonstanz/IFPAggVis/README.md

 Available as jupyter-notebook files in the tutorials directory.

 ### Installation
-An anaconda yaml file (prolif-ifpaggvis.yml) is provided for easy installation as new anaconda environment:
+An anaconda yaml file (prolif-ifpaggvis.yml) is provided for easy installation as new anaconda environment.
+Please adjust the prefix at the bottom of the file to the path of your anaconda environment.

 <code> conda env create -f prolif-ifpaggvis.yml </code>